California Workers Comp Death Benefits for Survivors

 If you have lost a family member to a work-related injury or illness, our hearts go out to you.
 We understand that in addition to grieving, you must now readjust financially and figure out how to make ends meet, without the help of your loved one.

-Our experienced Workers Compensation attorneys have represented hundreds of families like yours in California, helping them obtain the survivors benefits to which they are entitled.
+Our experienced Workers Compensation attorneys have represented thousands of families like yours in California, helping them obtain the survivors benefits to which they are entitled.

 If you, your children or other surviving dependents relied upon your deceased loved one for financial support, you may be eligible to receive these Workers Compensation benefits – which are also called “death benefits”.
 This article explains generally who is eligible.
 But we also encourage you to call our office, so we can help you understand the specific benefits that may apply in your situation.